 - Oxygen Demand

-However, you ought to be understood that people fish species are suited to a variety of situations, and some may actually need a higher concentration of oxygen in their environment than what is present in groundwater.
+However, you ought to be understood that people fish species suite to a variety of situations, and some may actually need a higher concentration of oxygen in their environment.
+Than what is present in groundwater.